hdclark/DICOMautomaton/documentation/reference_guide.md

 ##### Description

-Key-value pairs in the form of 'key1@value1;key2@value2' that will be injected into the selected images.
-Existing metadata will be overwritten.
+Key-value pairs in the form of 'key1@value1;key2@value2' that will be injected into the selected objects.Values can use macros that refer to other metadata keys using the '$' character.
+If macros refer to non-existent metadata elements, then the replacement is literal.Dates, times, and datetimes can be converted to seconds (since the Unix epoch) using the 'to_seconds()' function.

+Existing conflicting metadata will be overwritten.
 Both keys and values are case-sensitive.
 Note that a semi-colon separates key-value pairs, not a colon.
-Note that quotation marks are not stripped internally, but may have to be provided for the shell to properly interpret the argument.
-Also note that updating spatial metadata will not result in the image characteristics being altered -- use the specific parameters provided to update spatial characteristics.
+Note that quotation marks are not stripped internally, but may have to be provided on the command line for shells to properly interpret the argument.
+Also note that updating spatial metadata will not result in the object characteristics being altered -- use the specific parameters provided to update spatial characteristics.

 ##### Default